OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-20.md

 During that time, Hezekiah fell gravely ill.
 And Isaiah the prophet, the son of Amoz, visited him and said,
-“This is what the Lord declares: ‘Prepare your affairs, for you will not recover; you shall pass away.’”
+“This is what the Lord declares: ‘Prepare your affairs, for you will not recover; you shall die and pass away.’”

 ## 2 Kings 20:2